 Inventory Analysis for Cycle Counting

 Cycle counting is an inventory management activity that helps maintain inventory accuracy.
-With a good WMS solution, cycle counting can be facilitated efficiently and accurately.
+With a good solution, cycle counting can be facilitated efficiently and accurately.

 First, warehouse managers conduct an annual physical count.
 They shut down their operations for a couple of days and workers tally up all of the goods in the warehouse.